mivanit/python-project-makefile-template/docs/other/lmcat.md

   - I recommend using [gitforwindows.org](https://gitforwindows.org), or just using WSL
 - you will need [uv](https://docs.astral.sh/uv/) and some form of python installed.
 - run `uv init` or otherwise set up a `pyproject.toml` file
-  - the `pyproject.toml` of this repo has a lot of dev dependencies that you might need, you may want to copy those
+  - the `pyproject.toml` of this repo has dev dependencies that you might need, you may want to copy those
+  - it's also got some configuration that is worth looking at
 - copy `makefile` from this repo into the root of your repo
 - modify `PACKAGE_NAME := myproject` at the top of the makefile to match your package name
   - there are also a variety of other variables you can modify -- most are at the top of the makefile
-- if you want automatic documentation generation, copy from this repo:
+- if you want automatic documentation generation, copy `docs/.resources/`. it contains:
-  - `docs/.resources/make_docs.py`: script to generate the docs using pdoc. reads everything it needs from your `pyproject.toml`
+  - `docs/.resources/make_docs.py` script to generate the docs using pdoc. reads everything it needs from your `pyproject.toml`
-  - `docs/templates/`: jinja2 templates for the docs
+  - `docs/.resources/templates/`: jinja2 templates for the docs, template for the todolist
-  - `docs/.resources/`: some css and icons for the docs
+  - `docs/.resources/css/`, `docs/.resources/svg/`: some css and icons for the docs

 # Makefile